An official website of the United States government

 Find out steps you can take if you were scammed.

-Your complaint could help the FTC stop the scammers.
+Your report could help the FTC stop the scammers.